MWPLS/mwpls.github.io/README.md

-# mwpls.github.io

-This is a landing page for Midwest PL Summit.
+# Midwest Programming Language Summit

-The Midwest PL Summit is an informal workshop to foster the exchange of ideas and to promote collaboration among faculty and students in the Greater Midwest area.
+The Midwest PL Summit is a series of informal workshops to foster the exchange of ideas and to promote collaboration among faculty and students in the Greater Midwest area.
 Anyone interested in programming languages and compilers — including applications to areas such as systems,